What Gluten Intolerance Symptoms Do You Have?

 exciting.
 My daughter has also moderated considerably, but

-how much is due to growing up and how much to the diet is
+how much is due to growing up and how much to the diet is hard to know.
+She had to take ritalin in grade school and

 most of high school.
 But she hasn't used it in college.